athielenhaus/Naive-Bayes-Classifier-and-NLP-for-Spam-Email-Classification/README.md

 __Project Status:__ ongoing

 __Project Objectives:__
-- use the SpamAssassin Dataset and Bag of Words method to create a Naive Bayes Classifier
+- use the [Apache SpamAssassin Dataset (from 2005)](https://spamassassin.apache.org/old/publiccorpus/) and Bag of Words method to create a Naive Bayes Classifier
 - pre-process the data using the NLTK library for NLP